Resources for Alcohol and Other Drugs

 Free, confidential services for UM students including sexual assault counseling

-Alcoholics Anonymous and Alateen for younger members (national website)
+Alcoholics Anonymous and Alateen for younger members (national websites)

 Narcotics Anonymous